Standard-Care/handbook/index.md

 * Memorial Day (Last Monday in May)
 * Independence Day (July 4) (Observed Friday July 3rd in 2020)
 * Labor Day (First Monday in September)
-* Veterans Day (November 11)
 * Thanksgiving Day (Fourth Thursday in November)
     * Day After Thanksgiving
 * Christmas Day (December 25)

 ##### On-call Period
-* The roughly two weeks spanning Christmas & New Years
+* Approximately two weeks spanning Christmas & New Years
 * During this time employees are encouraged to be home or at a rejuvenating destination
     * Employees will maintain access via Slack, laptop & WiFi in case of work emergency
     * Key resources in Engineering & Customer Support may work full hours as needed